kgorlen/EVBilling/README.md

 # EMPORIA APP OR WEBSITE SETTINGS

-EV charger names, power ratings, and channels are configured with the Emporia Vue app or website under *Manage/Setup Devices -> Energy and Circuits*.
+EV charger names, power ratings, channels, and owner email addresses are configured with the Emporia Vue app or website under *Manage/Setup Devices -> Energy and Circuits*.

-## EV Charger Names and Power Ratings
+## EV Charger Names, Power Ratings, and Owner Email Addresses

 The PG&E BEV-1 rate schedule includes a **subscription** (a.k.a **demand**) **charge** based on a measurement of the maximum kW power usage in any single